-DeFi has been one of the primary drivers of the cryptocurrency resurgence in 2020.
+DeFi has been one of the primary drivers of the cryptocurrency resurgence in 2020 and continues to be on a tear through much of 2021 so far.
 Still, it remains one of the industry’s most opaque areas to the outside world.
 So, what is DeFi and how does it work?
 Why has it grown so much this year and has become so influential on the cryptocurrency market in general?

 This guide provides an in-depth explanation of these concepts.
 Below, you can find answers to the following: